-PEDMARKTM (sodium thiosulfate (STS) anhydrous injection).
-We have announced results of two Phase 3 clinical trials for the prevention of cisplatin induced hearing loss, or ototoxicity in children, including the pivotal Phase 3 study SIOPEL 6, "A Multicentre Open Label Randomised Phase 3 Trial of the Efficacy of Sodium Thiosulfate in Reducing Ototoxicity in Patients Receiving Cisplatin Chemotherapy for Standard Risk Hepatoblastoma," and the proof of concept Phase 3 study in collaboration with the Children's Oncology Group ("COG ACCL0431") "A Randomized Phase 3 Study of Sodium Thiosulfate for the Prevention of Cisplatin-Induced Ototoxicity in Children".
+PEDMARKTM (a unique formulation of sodium thiosulfate ("STS")).
+We have announced results of two Phase 3 clinical trials for the prevention of cisplatin induced hearing loss, or ototoxicity in children, including the pivotal Phase 3 study SIOPEL 6, "A Multicentre Open Label Randomised Phase 3 Trial of the Efficacy of Sodium Thiosulfate in Reducing Ototoxicity in Patients Receiving Cisplatin Chemotherapy for Standard Risk Hepatoblastoma," and the proof of concept Phase 3 study of Sodium Thiosulfate for the Prevention of Cisplatin-Induced Ototoxicity in Children".
 COG ACCL0431 final results were published in the Lancet Oncology in 2016.
 SIOPEL 6 final results were published in the New England Journal of Medicine in June 2018.